 Become a part of QMUL Geography

-- We're a School that cares about the world beyond the university, working with a range of community groups, artists, cultural and heritage institutions and policy makers, particularly here in East London.
+- Capital location: We're a School that cares about the world beyond the university, working with a range of community groups, artists, cultural and heritage institutions and policy makers, particularly here in east London.
 Our passion is to demonstrate through research and teaching the intellectual and political significance of geographical research and understanding.
 We encourage our students to become part of this vibrant intellectual culture

-- London Studies is linked with The City Centre, our dedicated centre for collaborative research and related activities that are focused on the city and urban life.
+- Research centre: London Studies is linked with The City Centre, our dedicated centre for collaborative research and related activities that are focused on the city and urban life.

 - Individual working space: Research students have individual desk and computing space in dedicated offices within the School of Geography and access to facilities for specialist statistical and Geographical Information System (GIS) analyses, desktop publishing and the processing of video and electronic images